-Victorian Turkish Baths Picture of the Month June 2005
+Victorian Turkish Baths Picture of the Month for June 2005

 Bland's Cliff Turkish Baths, Scarborough